What Is PCP?

 PCP use often leads to psychological dependence, craving and compulsive PCP-seeking behaviour.
 It was first introduced as a street drug in the 1960s and quickly gained a reputation as a drug that could cause bad reactions and was not worth the risk.
 Many people, after using the drug once, will not knowingly use it again.

-Many PCP users are brought to emergency rooms because of PCP’s unpleasant psychological effects or because of overdoses.
+Many users are brought to emergency rooms because of its unpleasant psychological effects or because of overdoses.
 In a hospital or detention setting, they often become violent or suicidal and are very dangerous to themselves and to others.

 At low to moderate doses, physiological effects of PCP include a slight increase in breathing rate and a more pronounced rise in blood pressure and pulse rate.
 Respiration becomes shallow and flushing and profuse sweating occur.
 Generalised numbness of the extremities and muscular incoordination may also occur.
 Psychological effects include distinct changes in body awareness, similar to those associated with alcohol intoxication.
 Use of PCP among adolescents may interfere with hormones related to normal growth and development as well, as with the learning process.

-At high doses of PCP, there is a drop in blood pressure, pulse rate and respiration.
+At high doses, there is a drop in blood pressure, pulse rate and respiration.
 This may be accompanied by nausea, vomiting, blurred vision, flicking up and down of the eyes, drooling, loss of balance and dizziness.

-High doses of PCP can also cause seizures, coma and death (though death more often results from accidental injury or suicide during PCP intoxication).
+High doses of can also cause seizures, coma and death (though death more often results from accidental injury or suicide during intoxication).

 Psychological effects at high doses include illusions and hallucinations.
 PCP can cause effects that mimic the full range of symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, a sensation of distance from one’s environment, and catatonia.
 Speech is often sparse and garbled.